hfp/libxstream/documentation/libxstream_contrib.md

 - A type may sit immediately above the one entry point it parameterizes, when that is what makes the interface readable.
 This covers an argument or callback type in a public header, not an internal type shared by several functions.
+- **In a header the last two sections are one.** A header is read as a list of declarations, and an inline definition sits in that list: `LIBXS_API_INLINE` interleaved with `LIBXS_API` is the feature group the reader wants, not an interleaving to fix.
+The reason is the same one that lets a header open a function body on the right.
+It applies to the two sections only: a macro, a type or a file-scope variable below either of them is still out of order.

 The `section-order` check reads the file as a sequence of top-level constructs and reports where their kind steps back to a section the file has already left.
 It is approximate by design: it ranks what it recognizes and stays quiet about the rest, so it misses cases rather than inventing them.
+A construct that is nothing but a macro invocation is left unranked, since what it expands to is not in the text, and so are the statements of an included body fragment, whose control flow sits at brace depth zero without being a definition.
 One backward step is reported once and not once per construct below it, because a single misplaced typedef does not make every macro under it a separate defect.

-Three shapes are ranked out of the ordering, since the text that looks like a section member is not one: the include guard, whose `#define` is the file's own name; an include or a define inside an `#if`, which is a feature test and belongs where the test is; and a prototype immediately above the definition it repeats, which is how a static definition answers `-Wmissing-prototypes`.
+Three shapes are ranked out of the ordering, since the text that looks like a section member is not one: the include guard, whose `#define` is the file's own name and whose `#if` wraps the file rather than testing anything; an include or a define inside an `#if`, which is a feature test and belongs where the test is;
+and a prototype immediately above the definition it repeats, which is how a static definition answers `-Wmissing-prototypes`.
 The two exceptions above are not detected.
 They are judged, one file at a time, and a judged case belongs in the to-do list where it is visible, not in a rule that guesses at intent.